khyejin1231/Deep_learning_tutorial/README.md

 ```

 We will discuss similar topics in tutorial 4.
 For more details, please go to tutorial4 files in the main branch.

+## Tutorial 5.
+For this tutorial,
+we will discuss GANs model in python.
+Please read the relevant files in the main folder.